Richard Stoker: Composition

+Other activities

 He edited Composer magazine between 1969 and 1980, and wrote entries on eight musicians for the Oxford DNB: Sir Thomas Armstrong, Arthur Benjamin, Alan Bush, Janet Craxton, Eric Fenby, Anthony Milner, Robert Simpson and Harold Truscott.
 Sometimes referred to as a Renaissance Man, he was also a writer: two novels, short stories and poetry (Words without Music, 1970, and Portrait of a Town, 1974), three plays (unpublished) and an autobiography, Open Window – Open Door, 1985.
 As an artist he exhibited some of his drawings and paintings.

 In later years he enjoyed acting in films and TV - he appeared in over 100 productions, including Pirates of the Caribbean, Dark Shadows, Maleficent, Hercules (as body double for John Hurt), Last Christmas and MotherFatherSon.

+Personal life

 Stoker's first marriage was to Jacqueline (née Trelfer) in 1962.
 They were divorced in 1985.
 He married his second wife, Gill (née Watson), in 1986.
 He was a member of the Garrick Club for several years.